shazz/ZigMachine/README.md

 - Bobs
 - Screen fading
 - Background image
+- Static text display

 I started to port some of my favorites Atari and Amiga cracktros (from WAB) to show how to use the ZigMachine.
+Check the source code and the channels in the live demo.

 #### Next in my TODO list: